 Prospective students should apply for admission through the Office of Admission.
 Once admitted, students are assigned an advisor.
 Each program in the College of Education has its own screening procedures and requirements for admission.
-Enrollment in teacher licensure programs and the school counseling program requires a passing score on the ILTS Test of Academic Proficiency or an ACT or SAT score that meets the state's criterion, and a minimum of 120 semester hours of credit at the undergraduate level.
+Enrollment in teacher licensure programs and the school counseling program requires a minimum of 120 semester hours of credit at the undergraduate level.
 The minimum undergraduate GPA required for graduate admission is 2.7, but some programs have higher standards.
 It is important, therefore, that prospective students consult with the Office of Admission concerning the requirements for the specific area in which they wish to pursue their studies.

-All graduate students who have been absent for three consecutive semesters (excluding the summer) must submit a Readmission Application to the Office of the Registrar and contact their graduate advisor for readmission to the college program.
+All graduate students who have been absent for three consecutive semesters (excluding the summer) must submit a Readmission Application to the Office of Admission and contact their graduate advisor for readmission to the college program.
 International students must seek readmission through the international student advisor.

-Masters programs require completion within six years unless exception is formally approved by specific program.
-For the Doctoral program, the time between admission and completing the dissertation may be no more than six years.
-Students must petition for degree completion extension for continuation in the program after six years.
+Masters programs require completion within six years unless exception is formally approved by a degree program.
+Students must petition for an extension if the degree will not be completed within six years.
 There is no readmission to the program after eight years.